Idriss-Abidi/ENSIAS-ChatBot_QA-huggingface/README.md

 # ENSIAS Chatbot

 This application implements a chatbot for answering questions about ENSIAS (National School of Computer Science and Systems Analysis) using Streamlit and the Transformers library by Hugging Face.

+The core functionality of the chatbot is built around the Hugging Face question-answering pipeline.
+This pipeline simplifies the implementation of natural language processing (NLP) tasks by leveraging pre-trained models, allowing for high-quality answers to user questions based on the provided context.

 ![Interface](./images/HuggingFace_QApipeline.png?raw=true "Title")

 ## Features

 The chatbot can answer questions on the following topics: